ajunjee-selvam/VBA-challenge/README.md

 # VBA-challenge
 Module 2 Assignment Files

-This repository contains the relevant files for the VBA Assignment from Module 2.
+This repository contains the relevant files for the VBA Assignment from Module 2, which includes the VBA script code saved as a VB file.